MicrosoftDocs/ATADocs/ATPDocs/security-assessment-edit-misconfigured-ca-acl.md

 The impact of a misconfigured ACL varies based on the type of permission applied:

 - If an unprivileged user holds the *Manage Certificates* right, they can approve pending certificate requests, bypassing the *Manager approval* requirement.
-- With the *Manage CA* right, the user can modify CA settings, such as adding the *User specifies SAN* flag (`EDITF_ATTRIBUTESUBJECTALTNAME2`), again, creating an artificial misconfiguration that will later lead to a complete domain compromise.
+- With the *Manage CA* right, the user can modify CA settings, such as adding the *User specifies SAN* flag (`EDITF_ATTRIBUTESUBJECTALTNAME2`), creating an artificial misconfiguration that will later lead to a complete domain compromise.

 ## How do I use this security assessment to improve my organizational security posture?